Health and Safety

 - Training for students, staff, and faculty regarding COVID-19 protective measures and safeguards.

-The University will require all students, faculty, and staff to complete a questionnaire addressing risk factors before arriving back on campus, and then do self-screening every day of the fall semester.
+The University requires all students, faculty, and staff to complete a COVID-19 training program and then to do daily self-screening.
 If symptoms suggest COVID-19, students must immediately contact Student Health Services, and faculty and staff must immediately contact Human Resources.
-Protocols will be in place for required quarantining and testing, and the University will be prepared to isolate infected students who are living on campus, if necessary.
+Protocols are in place for required quarantining and testing, and the University is prepared to isolate infected students who are living on campus, if necessary.

 Resident students and student-athletes must be tested prior to their return to campus or must quarantine for 14 days (either in their rooms or off campus) before in-person classes begin.
 FDU will require testing for those who are experiencing symptoms and may require testing of those who have had close contact with those testing positive.
 It may also require random testing of those in higher-risk groups including resident students and student-athletes.
 Students arriving from an international destination or from a state on the list of New Jersey’s quarantine advisory at the time of move-in will be subject to a mandatory 14-day quarantine on campus.
 This applies whether or not they quarantined before their arrival or have had a recent negative COVID-19 test.

-FDU will have a strong contact tracing system in place to identify and assess those who have close contact with those confirmed or suspected of having COVID-19.
+FDU has a strong contact tracing system in place to identify and assess those who have close contact with those confirmed or suspected of having COVID-19.